+Nailing focus is probably the main reason to consider shooting tethered.
 As a photographer, you’ve probably been there before.
-You’re shooting, looking at the tiny 3″ screen on the back of your camera and believe you have the results that you want.
+You’re shooting, looking at that tiny 3″ screen on the back of your camera and believe you have the results that you want.
 However, when you upload the images to your computer you notice that the focus may have been off, or the model’s hair is out of place.
 These problems could have been easily avoided if you shot tethered.
 If you’ve never heard of tethered photography or think it’s too complicated, we’ll explain this relatively simple concept.

 Before you can begin shooting tethered, you need to learn the specific requirements for both your camera and computer.
 Most DSLR, mirrorless, and medium format cameras are USB or Firewire compatible, meaning they have a USB or Firewire port for copying images from a card to a computer.
 However, this does not necessarily mean that the camera has tethering capabilities.
 Growing demand for tethering has led manufacturers to introduce and improve tethering functionality in many newer cameras.
 Even so, you should reference your camera manual to confirm that it’s capable of tethering and, if so, identify which types of images it’s designed to transfer – JPEG, RAW, or both.
 Remember to look for the phrases Direct Image Transfer and Instant Image Transfer, as well as any references to tethering.

 First, it’s important to realize that not all software supports all cameras.
 If you’re shooting Nikon or Canon, support looks much better than if you’re shooting Sony, Olympus, Fuji, or some other manufacturer.
 To help you find the software, we’ve developed a tethering software database where you can search by camera model for compatible software.
 In addition to your camera’s utility software, there are a couple common standouts used by photographers shooting tethered.